francescoalemanno/cryptipass/README.md

 - `GenMixWord()`: Generates a random word of mixed length, returning both the word and its entropy.
 - `GenWord(n int)`: Generates a word of exactly `n` characters.
 - `PickLength()`: Picks a random length for a word.
-- `PickNext()`: Generates the next part of a word based on the current string.
+- `PickNext(seed string)`: Generates the next part of a word based on the current string.

 ## Notes

 - The package seeds the random number generator with `crypto/rand`, making it cryptographically secure.
-In scenarios where cryptographic security is not necessary and faster execution is preferred, the package also provides an alternative (commented out) `PCG` random number generator.
 - The entropy provided in the output is a measure of how unpredictable the passphrase is.
 The higher the entropy, the more secure the passphrase is.

 ## Contributing